Vidal Brujan Player Props: Rays vs. Blue Jays

 |Games w/1+ RBI

+- The 9.2 strikeouts per nine innings put together by the Blue Jays pitching staff ranks 10th in MLB.

-- The Blue Jays had a 3.88 team ERA that ranked 14th among all MLB pitching staffs.
+- The Blue Jays have a 4.40 team ERA that ranks 14th among all league pitching staffs.

-- Kikuchi (1-0) pitches for the Blue Jays to make his third start this season.
+- Manoah gets the start for the Blue Jays, his fourth of the season.
+He is 1-0 with a 4.91 ERA and 11 strikeouts through 14 2/3 innings pitched.

-- His last time out was on Sunday against the Los Angeles Angels, when the lefty went 4 1/3 innings, surrendering six earned runs while giving up nine hits.
+- In his most recent outing on Tuesday against the Detroit Tigers, the right-hander threw 4 1/3 innings, giving up three earned runs while surrendering four hits.

+- The 25-year-old has an ERA of 4.91, with 6.7 strikeouts per nine innings, in three games this season.
+Opponents are batting .246 against him.

 © 2023 Data Skrive.
 All rights reserved.